Bhanditz/2018-openedx-developer-workshop/document.md

 cms: started
 ```

-You should now be able to go to the `8001-xxxxxxx.demo-wharf.appsembler.com` URL that was provided before, to see Studio running.
+Go to `8001-xxxxxxx.demo-wharf.appsembler.com` to see Studio running.
+If you get "Bad Gateway", just wait a min or two, and reload the page.

 Find log files here: `/var/log/supervisor/cms-stderr.log` and `cms-stdout.log`

+## Check point

+Was everyone able to start the LMS and CMS (Studio) and view their home page?

+If not, raise your hand and someone will come around to help you.

 ## Another way to start/stop services